smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 ---

-{% include bookmark.html id="6" %}
+{% include bookmark.html id="7" %}

-### 6.&nbsp;&nbsp; Summary
+### 7.&nbsp;&nbsp; Summary

-Illustration through printing and printing diagnostics are fairly common requirements, and macros are a convenient means to meet some of those requirements.
+The use of printing for diagnosis and illustration is fairly common, and macros are a convenient means to meet some of those requirements.
 Although function templates could be used instead of macros for the most part, only a macro can automatically generate the text of the expression from an expression.
 Also, using macros avoids compile-time template instantiations, but macros do not provide the type safety that templates do.
 With that said, macros are still the preferred approach due to their simplicity and ease of reuse.

 Here are a few things to keep in mind when using the macros presented: